Table Of Contents_

-To narrow down to the above list, we focused primarily on spray paints that truly excelled with delivering bold and vivid colors to a number of applicable surfaces.
+To narrow down to the above list and discover the best spray paints available on the market today, we focused primarily on spray paints that truly excelled with delivering bold and vivid colors to a number of applicable surfaces.
 To that end, all of the above products excel with wood, plastic and metal, with many being highly usable with ceramic, concrete, fiberglass and other surface materials.

 We also liked products that were available in dozens of color options, suiting nearly aesthetic, and a wide variety of finish options, including gloss and matte, among others.
 We also liked paint and primer combos, which allow consumers to stick the priming step and get right to painting.

 We tended to prefer products that didn’t leave a strong residual odor and those that dried to the touch rather quickly, as little as ten minutes and as long as 30 minutes.
 Finally, we chose some truly unique formulations that offer rust resistance, to manage outdoor use, and metal flakes for aesthetic flourish, among other options.

 Yes, if your spray paints are acrylic, and your overpaint is either acrylic or oil based, you can layer the paint.
 If your spray paint is oil based, you can only use another oil paint.

 Sure, though you may want to use an older model vehicle.
 Clean and sand the surface of the car to create a smooth base on which to apply the primer and then go to town.
 This can be an inexpensive way to paint a car.